Yavuz-Kagan-Yadigar/Gnome-Bluetooth-Codec-Selector-Extension/README.md

 - If the device does not support a codec, it will not appear in the list.
 - LDAC / aptX HD require the device to support them as well.
 - "Audio not routed" warning: the device is connected but PipeWire has not yet opened a sink.
-It disappears once an application starts playing audio.
+It disappears once an a

-## About GCC integration

-Due to GTK process boundaries in GNOME Control Center, it is not possible for GNOME Shell extensions to directly inject widgets into the GCC window on Wayland.
-Therefore, the extension is integrated into the Quick Settings panel; this conforms to GNOME's official extension API.